Highway systems by country: Slovakia

 The highways in Slovakia are divided into motorways (diaľnica) and expressways (rýchlostné cesty).

 The first modern highway in Slovakia should have been in the 1930s – a planned motorway connecting Prague with northern parts of Slovakia; however, the construction of Slovak motorways was not started until the 1970s.

 As of December 2018, 486 km of motorways and 265 km of expressways are in service, with another 120 km being under various stages of construction.

 Slovenia

 The highways in Slovenia are central state roads and are divided into motorways (avtocesta, AC) and expressways (hitra cesta, HC).
 Motorways are dual carriageways with a speed limit of 130 km/h.
 They have white-on-green road signs as in Italy, Croatia and other countries nearby.
 Expressways are secondary highways, also dual carriageways, but often without the hard shoulder.
 They have a speed limit of 110 km/h and have white-on-blue road signs.

-South Africa

-Colloquially, the terms freeway, highway, and motorway are used synonymously.
-The term expressway is not common in South Africa.
-A freeway, highway or motorway refers to a divided dual carriageway with limited access, and at least two lanes in either direction.
-A central island, usually either with drainage, foliage, or high-impact barriers, provides a visible separation between the carriageways in opposite directions.
-As in the United Kingdom, Ireland, Australia, and Japan, South Africans drive on the left-hand side of the road and nearly all steering wheels are on the right-hand side of vehicles.

-Freeways are designated with one of three labels: N (in reference to national roads), R (short for route, in reference to provincial roads), and M (in reference to metropolitan roads).
-This has more to do with the location of a road and its function than anything else.
-In addition, "N" roads usually run the length of the country over long distances, "R" roads usually inter-connect cities and towns within a province, and "M" roads carry heavy traffic in metropolitan areas.
-Route markings also determine who paid for the road: "N" was paid for by national government, "R" by provincial government, and "M" by local government.
-In recent years, some "R" roads have been re-designated as "N" roads, so that control and funding comes from the South African National Roads Agency.

-South Korea

-Expressways in South Korea were originally numbered in order of construction.
-Since August 24, 2001, they have been numbered in a scheme somewhat similar to that of the Interstate Highway System in the United States: